mariohernandez/component-based-development/docs/chapter-4/building-components/8-movie-card-collection.md

 ## Twig blocks

 [Twig blocks](https://twig.symfony.com/doc/2.x/tags/block.html), not the same as Drupal blocks, are a great way to extend twig templates.
 It can be confusing at first given that all of our lives as Drupal developers we have worked with blocks.
-However, think of Twig blocks are regions in which you can insert any kind of content.
+However, think of Twig blocks as regions in which you can insert any kind of content.

 * Now add the component's styles below into **card-collection.scss**: